Apply to become an expert panel member

 How do I apply?

-Please complete the form here (currently we are only recruiting for the new Addressing Anti-Black Racism BPG) if you would like to be considered for the role of expert panel member in this guideline development process.
-You will receive confirmation immediately after submitting your application.
+Please complete the expert panel form if you would like to be considered for the role of expert panel member in this guideline development process.
+Currently we are only recruiting for the following BPGs:

 We may contact selected applicants by email for a follow-up telephone or virtual interview, as needed.
 Final appointment to the expert panel is pending a completed conflict of interest form.